Learn to Teach CSC

 - A citizen, national, or legal resident of the United States or DACA status

-- $4,500, to be paid to recipients in equal installments through the remainder of their undergraduate degree.
-For example, a student who qualifies mid-way through the junior year will receive $1500/semester for three semesters.
+- $7,000, to be paid to recipients in equal installments through the remainder of their undergraduate degree.
+For example, a student with four semesters left before graduation will receive $1,750/semester for four semesters.

 - $120 registration + $20 test prep materials to take the Praxis content exam in Mathematics (5161), Biology (5235), Chemistry (5245), or Physics (5265) (or other content areas).
 Please register online to avoid additional registration fees.